NCATS-Tangerine/tkbeacon-python-client/README-master.md

   print("Exception when calling BeaconApi->get_concepts: %s\n" % e)
 ```

+This sample snippet of code is available in the project as `beacon-sample-script.py`.

 Note that the model objects are represented as dictionaries when being printed, but they are not actually dictionaries.

 ## Documentation for API Endpoints